Xylight0/Xylight0/README.md

 ## Hi there, I'm Nico(las)

-# I'm a 20 year old student from germany.
+# 22 year old student from germany.
 My passion is coding and learning something new every day.
+Currently in Taipei at the NTUT.